p4rz1v4l26/Valorant_nightbot/readme.md

 This API lets you fetch your rank dynamically, typically for making **!rank** command in your Twitch/YouTube stream.

 **This API is developed and maintained by @kyroskoh and you can check it out here 'https://community.nightdev.com/t/custom-api-valorant-mmr-rank-api-v1/30536'**<br>
-I'm just trying to explain it in simple way

 ### THIS AVAILABLE FOR ALL REGIONS